Imagery

 Viewing Images

-There are several ways to view raw or processed images.
-If you click down to an image itself, Google Cloud provides an image preview at the bottom of the ‘object’ page.
+1. If you click down to an image itself, Google Cloud provides an image preview at the bottom of the ‘object’ page.
 However, you cannot view more than one image at a time.
 It is a goal of the ESD to build a cloud-native image viewer application to easily view multiple images at a time, but this is not a current project.

-All raw imagery have been mirrored in VIAME-Web-AMLR.
+2. All raw imagery have been mirrored in VIAME-Web-AMLR.
 Thus, if you are familiar with VAIME-Web and accessing ESD’s deployment, then you can view imagery using the VIAME-Web annotator.

-Finally, you may also use the gcloud CLI to download images to your computer, and then view them locally using your preferred program.
+3. You may also use the gcloud CLI to download images to your computer, and then view them locally using your preferred program.

 Shadowgraph Image Processing

 Gliders deployed with shadowgraph cameras can easily collect more than 200,000 images during a single deployment.
-Therefore, it is impractical to have humans review and annotate all these images by hand, and these images must be processed using AI/ML methods.
+Therefore, it is impractical to have humans review and annotate all these images by hand, and thus operationally these images must be processed using AI/ML methods.
+This section describes the current status of these methods, as well as anticipated future directions.

 There are three main steps to processing shadowgraph images; where and how these steps happen for ESD are further described below.